Connor-McCartney/Connor-McCartney.github.io/_pages/misc/pwn.md

 }
 ```

 We want to overwrite arg1 and arg2.
-64-bit programs take function paramaters from registers, <br>
+64-bit programs take function parameters from registers, <br>
 but for 32-bit they're just read off the stack.

 Editing the payload: